.

 bicycle frame geometry

-Stack and reach measurements are the best information we have to know if a bike will fit us, without test riding it first.
+Stack and reach are the most reliable measurements for determining whether a bike will fit you, without needing to test ride it first.

 Effective Top Tube Length